casanet/casanet-server/backend/README.md

 You can load the environment using a `.env` file.

-Also in the `casanet.json` file, you can edit the configuration of a few stuff (if not set by the environments variables).
+Also in the [casanet.json](./casanet.json) file, you can edit the configuration of a few stuff (if not set by the environments variables).

 #### Default user

-You can change the default user domain in the `casanet.json` configuration file, but not the user account in the email address. this will be always the mac address of the machine.
+The default user placed in the [casanet.json](./casanet.json) configuration file, but the password for the default user is the machine mac address.
+This password is insecure and will marked as "need to be replaced", so an alert will shown in the UI dashboard till the admin will set a new valid password.

-(The reason is for security, the only owner of the machine should know the default username).
+The reason for using the machine mac as default pass, is to the default user password less vulnerable, the only owner of the machine should know the machine address.

 #### HTTP/HTTPS server ports